Into Poonkuzhali’s cabinet of pharmacology mysteries

 Apart from mentoring doctoral students, Poonkuzhali coordinates the teaching programme offered by her department.
 She also shoulders administrative duties such as reviewing staff performance for recommending them for promotion or training.

 As a researcher, one has to navigate vast amounts of data and literature, a skill she gets from her hobby of reading.
 She has always been a voracious reader, having a soft corner for Indian history.
 “During my 10th standard vacations, I read every book in my father’s library.
 I always wanted to know the ‘why’ of things around me, right from the start.
-My younger sister suggested I try biochemistry since I had good grades in biology.”
+My elder sister suggested I try biochemistry since I had good grades in biology.”

 Balancing personal life and work hasn’t been easy for Poonkuzhali but she says she gets by with domestic help at home.
 When asked if she still finds time to pursue her hobbies, she replied, “My son is in tenth grade so all my time is taken up there.”